Choosing an investment platform

 Once you’ve selected your platform and your investment account, you then select the funds or assets you want to invest into.
 Platforms usually offer a wide range of information and tools to research each investment, including how it has performed in the past, what risk level it is and how much it costs.
 When making an investment they have to provide a Key Investor Document giving you the key information including fund costs, performance and main underlying assets.

-Types of Platform
+Types of platforms

 Advisor Platforms